syr-cn/ReactXT/README.md

 bash scripts/run_pretrain.sh
 ```

-After the pretraining step, the model will be saved in `./all_checkpoints/` directory.
+After the pretraining step, the model will be saved in the `./all_checkpoints/` directory.
 You may use the `convert.py` to combine the model checkpoints.

 ### Finetuning on downstream tasks